alex-strobel/DPP-LabManual/Manuals/Workflow_research_projects/07_Methods_part.md

 An example for a test would be:

 > Two versions of the *Trail-Making Test* (TMT; see, e.g., Lezak et al., 2004) were used to examine mental speed (versions A and B) and task shifting ability (version B only).
 In version A, the participant is asked to connect 25 numbers scattered across a sheet of paper in ascending order using a pencil.
 In version B the task is to connect numbers and letters in alternating order (i.e., 1-A-2-B …).
-The outcome measure is the time for completion of each version in seconds, stopped and rounded downwards by the experimenter using a smartphone.
+The outcome measure is the time for completion of each version in seconds, stopped by the experimenter using a smartphone and rounded downwards.
 Retest-reliability of the TMT is acceptable to good (part A, *r*<sub>tt</sub> = .75, part B, *r*<sub>tt</sub> = .85; Giovagnoli et al., 1996).
 The time to complete the TMT positively correlates with age and negatively with fluid intelligence [add ref.].

 [[back](00_How_to_organize_a_research_project.md#organization-of-this-manual)]